furkando/cubejs-filter-transformer/README.md

 Transforms a Cube.js filter into a JS filter function.

 - `filter` (required): The Cube.js filter to transform.

 - Returns: A JS filter function that can be used to filter data arrays.

+### `transformCubeFiltersToJsFilter(filters: Filter[]): FilterFunction<T>`
+Transforms an array of Cube.js filters into a JS filter function.

+- `filters` (required): The Cube.js filters to transform.

+- Returns: A JS filter function that can be used to filter data arrays.